The 23rd Annual Art of Living Black

 Exhibition: January 15 – March 8, 2019

 Satellite Exhibitions: Throughout January, February and March.
-Details to be published on The Art of Living Black website and in the Open Studios Guide
+Details are published on The Art of Living Black’s Facebook events page and in the Open Studios Guide

 Co-founded by the late Jan Hart-Schuyers and the late Rae Louise Hayward, The Art of Living Black is the longest running event of its kind in the Bay Area to feature artists of African descent.
 The 23rd Art of Living Black presents an exhibition of over 100 works at the Richmond Art Center, as well as Open Studios and Satellite Exhibitions at locations across the Bay Area.